biocore/qurro/README.md

 This tool is still being developed, so backwards-incompatibile changes might occur.
 If you have any questions, feel free to contact me at mfedarko@ucsd.edu.

+You can view a demo of RankRatioViz [here](https://fedarko.github.io/rrv/).

 ## Linked visualizations
 These two visualizations (the rank plot and sample scatterplot) are linked [1]: selections in the rank plot modify the scatterplot of samples, and